marciof/Eon/specification/specification.md

 (debug name:Symbol)
 ```

-Interrupts normal execution flow.
+A function that interrupts normal execution flow.
 In development mode it triggers a debugger, while in production mode it halts execution with an appropriate error message.

 If more than one argument is passed, it returns the result of `(debug 'parameter-mismatch)`.